RichGibson/vienna_guide/README.md

 Phil
 Gumpendorfer Str.
 10 - 12, 1060 Wien, Austria
-bookstare and coffee shop like you would expect to find in a hip US neighborhood
+bookstore and coffee shop like you would expect to find in a hip US neighborhood

 Café Sperl
 Gumpendorfer Str.
 11, 1060 Wien, Austria